SteffanDonal/remarkable-hacks/README.md

 - Gestures (swipe gestures work in a small area under the "toggle menu" icon)
     - left button (or right button for lefthanders) *or* swipe up toggles eraser
     - right button (or left button for lefthanders) *or* swipe down toggles last tool
-    - long press left button (or right button for lefthanders) or swipe left to undo
+    - long press left button (or right button for lefthanders) or swipe left to undo (top-middle on rM2)
-    - swipe right to redo
+    - swipe right to redo (top-middle on rM2)

 #### Reading Mode
 - Enter: home & right buttons simultaneously *or* tap M in the side-menu "Document Menu" (bottommost)